spersico/nerdTail/README.md

 $ npm link
 ```

-Then you can run `ntail` and `ntailServer` from anywhere in your system.
+Then you can run `nerdTail` and `nerdTailServer` from anywhere in your system.

 ## 🙋🏻 FAQ